RamenVentures/Operating-Manual/README.md

 - What do you do? (in one sentence)

 ##### Problem
-- Who is the target user?
-- What is their problem?
+- What problem are you solving?
-- How do you know this is a real problem?
+- Who desperately needs this?

 ##### Market Size
-- How big will this market be?
+- How big will this market be in 10 years?

-##### Solution
+##### Solution & Unique Value Prop
 - How do solve the user’s problem?
-- Why this way?
+- Why is this 10x better than existing alternatives?

-##### Insight
 - What is your unique insight?
+- Why now and not before?
 - What will your unfair advantage be?
-- Why now and not before?

 ##### Team
 - Who is on the team and what does each person do?